Agent Skills: Skill Creator

 • Medium: + references/ for docs

-• Complex: + scripts/ for automation, templates/ for output
+• Complex: + scripts/ for automation, assets/ for templates and static files

 5. Execution context (optional)